SHAJI001/retail-sales-dashboard/README.md

 Methodology

-Cleaned and validated raw sales data.
+Cleaned and standardized raw sales data.

-Extracted Month and Year using formula-driven date transformations.

-Built three primary PivotTables:

-Sales by Region

-Profit by Category

-Monthly Sales Trend

-Created KPI cards for:

-Total Sales

-Total Profit

-Profit Margin

-Designed an interactive dashboard layout integrating charts and slicers.

-Applied professional formatting, color themes, and layout balance for clarity.
+Parsed dates into month and year fields.

+Built PivotTables for regional sales, category profitability, and monthly trends.

+Created interactive PivotCharts for visual exploration.

+Designed KPI indicators for total sales, total profit, and profit margin.

+Added slicers for dynamic filtering by category, region, and year.

+Organized all components into a structured dashboard layout.

+Repository Structure
+images/                     # Dashboard preview screenshot CASE_STUDY.md               # Full project case study RetailSalesDashboard.xlsx   # Final Excel dashboard
+RetailSalesData.csv         # Raw dataset
+README.md                   # Project documentation

 Dashboard Preview
 ![Retail Dashboard](images/Screenshot%202025-11-19%20123601.png)
-How to Use

-Download or clone this repository.

-Open RetailSalesDashboard.xlsx in Excel.

-Use the slicers to filter by Region, Category, or Year.

-Review KPI metrics and charts to gain actionable insights.

-Refer to CASE_STUDY.md for a full breakdown of the analysis process.

-Key Insights (Example Findings)
+Key Insights

-The East region generated the highest total sales.
+The East region contributes the highest overall sales.

-Technology products contributed the majority of profit.
+Technology products yield the greatest profit margins.

-February exhibited the strongest monthly sales performance.

-Some categories show negative profit, requiring further investigation.

-License

-This project is provided for educational and portfolio purposes.
+Office Supplies show low profit and negative margins in some segments.

+Monthly trends highlight February as the best-performing month.

+Conclusion

+This project demonstrates the ability to clean, analyze, and visualize retail data using Excel.
+The final dashboard offers a clear and interactive tool for evaluating sales performance and guiding business decisions.